petru/cakewalk/README.md

 Love Cakewalk?
 Love Ruby?
 Love helping?
 Of course you do!
 If you feel like Cakewalk is missing that awesome jaw-dropping feature and you want to be the one to make this magic happen, you can!

-Please note that although we very much appreciate all of your efforts, Cakewalk will not accept patches in aid of Ruby 1.8 compatibility.
-We have no intention of supporting Ruby versions below 1.9.1.

 Fork the project, implement your awesome feature in its own branch, and send a pull request to one of the Cakewalk collaborators.
 We'll be more than happy